 4. Protect Pets and Aquatic Life

 It is indeed true that, at times, pets are very sensitive to the pesticides used in pest control procedures.
 Steps should be taken to keep such pets safe when the time for treatment comes.
+Sensitive to pesticides, and safety steps are mandatory when you prepare for pest control treatment.

 Pet Evacuation: Pets must be accommodated in a different part of the house or outside the compound during this treatment.
 This could be a friend’s house, a pet sitter, or a boarding facility.
 Relocating pets ensures their safety and prevents any potential exposure to chemicals.